Robid-Phantom007/alx-system_engineering-devops/0x13-firewall/README.md

 # 0x13-firewall

-In this project, I learnt how to configure firewall to searvers.
+In this project, I learnt how to configure firewall to servers.